Our inspection assessed how good Kent Police is in 11 areas of policing. We make graded judgments in ten of these 11 as follows:

 The force has outstanding crime recording processes, which make sure that crimes reported to the force are recorded correctly.
-We set out more details about the force’s crime recording in the ‘Crime data integrity’ section below.
+We set out more detail about the force’s crime recording in the ‘Recording data about crime’ section.

 Police forces should have a policy to make sure crimes are allocated to appropriately trained officers or staff for investigation or, if appropriate, not investigated further.
 The policy should be applied consistently.
 The victim of crime should be kept informed of the allocation and whether the crime is to be further investigated.

 Crimes reported to Kent Police were allocated to the most appropriate department for further investigation.
 However, sometimes there were subsequent delays in their allocation to an officer that could result in lost evidence and victims disengaging.
 Victims weren’t always informed promptly when it was decided that their report wouldn’t be investigated further.
 This could reduce their confidence in the police.

 The force isn’t always carrying out thorough and timely investigations, with victims not always being updated on progress